MPOcanes/MPO624_2022/README.md

 --------------
 # *Optional* other installs

-## Hypothes.is for our communications over literature and other Web content
-  * Click [here](http://hypothes.is) to begin.
+  * Hypothes.is for our communications over literature and other Web content.
+Click [here](http://hypothes.is) to begin.
 Learn what it is, and create an account.
 Install their Chrome browser plugin.
 To test it, make a visible comment on some Web page.
 If you wish, learn about how to make private rather than public comment channels (Groups), and invite the instructor to join your class-related Group.

    * Matlab is free to you while you are at UM, because UM pays a handsome fee for an unlimited license.
 You will need to create an account, verify a UM license token, etc.  It is very powerful, and very well documented, with lots of user-friendly features and customer service (people paid to do tech support).
 You can install it by starting [here](http://it.miami.edu/a-z-listing/matlab/index.html).